calstar/star-gitbook/tutorials/submitting-reimbursements.md

 {% endhint %}

 {% hint style="danger" %}
 If you do not see the banner, you may be using the old Callink web page layout.
-Refer to [**Navigating the old Callink web page layout**](#navigating-the-old-callink-web-page-layout) if this is the case
+Refer to <span style="color:blue">[**Navigating the old Callink web page layout**](#navigating-the-old-callink-web-page-layout)</span>. if this is the case
 {% endhint %}

 <!-- [heading](#Navigating the old Callink web page layout) -->